marcinkuzminski/rhodecode/docs/setup.rst

 - Remember that the given path for mercurial_ repositories must be write accessible for the application.
-It's very important since RhodeCode web interface will work even without such an access but, when trying to do a push it'll eventually faile with permission denied errors.
+It's very important since RhodeCode web interface will work even without such an access but, when trying to do a push it'll eventually fail with permission denied errors.
 - Run

 ::